-Deleting a file in Unix/Linux is as simple as issuing the “rm” command (with file name as an argument).
-But here we present some methods that will empty your file rather than deleting it.
+Deleting a file in Unix/Linux is as simple as issuing the rm command.
+But in this tutorial, we show some methods that will empty (truncate) a file in Linux rather than deleting it.
 It means that the contents of the file will be removed and not the file itself.

 $ cp /dev/null raghu.txt